Why Meditation?

 Question:

-So it is important not to engage thoughts while meditating.
-Sometimes they are interesting.
-There might be a project you are working on or some responsibility, and a thought comes up, and off you go, engaged in trying to solve the problem and not coming back to meditation.
+So, it is important not to engage thoughts while meditating.
+Sometimes, thoughts are interesting.
+You might be working on a project or taking on a responsibility, and a thought comes up, and off you go, engaged in trying to solve the problem and not coming back to meditation.

 Baba: